Episode 53 – Managing food waste in healthcare settings

 Evidence from systematic reviews and meta-analyses shows that regular nut consumption reduces the risk of CVD by positively impacting many CVD biomarkers, and for those with CVD, reduces the risk of dying from it.

-The meta-analysis showed regularly eating a handful of nuts (30g), significantly reduced LDL cholesterol, total cholesterol (TC), triglycerides (TG), TC:HDL cholesterol, LDL:HDL cholesterol, and apolipoprotein B (apoB).
+A systematic review and meta-analysis of randomised controlled trials by Australian-based researchers (4) showed that regularly eating a handful of nuts, significantly reduced LDL cholesterol, total cholesterol (TC), triglycerides (TG), TC:HDL cholesterol, LDL:HDL cholesterol, and apolipoprotein B (apoB).

 • 25% reduced risk for CHD